symfony/symfony-docs/components/lock.rst

 .. caution::

     The number of items stored in Memcached must be under control.
-If it's not possible, LRU should be disabled and Lock should be stored in a dedicated Memcached service away from Cache.
+If it is not possible, LRU should be disabled and Lock should be stored in a dedicated Memcached service away from Cache.